 There are probably many ways a developer can put your tool to work.
 Don’t make them flex their creativity muscles.
 Instead, share top use cases.
 Paradoxically, these examples help developers become more creative once you’ve seeded their imagination in the right direction.

-Provide Language-specific Content
+Provide Language-Specific Content

 Any modern programming language should be able to make HTTP requests.
 But there’s no quicker way to get up to speed than providing an SDK in the developer’s preferred language.
 By installing with a package manager or downloading the library, a developer can skip preparing the API calls with appropriate headers and other details.
 Best of all, SDKs typically simplify authentication, often the hardest part of getting started with an API.

 You’ll find many big players taking the language-specific approach.
 APIMatic (where I’m an advisor) offers a product that generates SDKs and examples across about a dozen languages and frameworks.
-The technology is enabled by OpenAPI and other API descriptions (see generating API references below).
+The technology is enabled by OpenAPI and other API descriptions (see generate API references below).

-Make it Copy-Paste Easy
+Make It Copy-Paste Easy

 One of the most important jobs of documentation is to get developers started quickly.
 Providing code or even a curl command that they can copy and paste is the quickest way to show the value of an API.